flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

     - Climb phase active:
         - Filed title becomes SELECTED.
         - Displays selected (or preselected) SPD or MACH target.
-        - Cannot be modified directly in this field, but with the SPD/MACH selection knob on the FCU.
+        - Cannot be modified directly in this field, but it will update when the SPD/MACH is changed using the selection knob on the FCU.
         - If the FCU SPD/MACH selection knob is pushed it reverts to managed speed and the system selects/re-selects ECON SPD/MACH and (4L) is blank.

 - Blank or EXPEDITE (5L):
     - Blank as long as the aircraft is in preflight.
     - Displays this legend when the takeoff or climb phase is active.
     - The flight crew cannot engage EXPEDITE from this field.
 It indicates the time and distance required to reach the altitude displayed in the 2R field, in case of climb at green dot.

     !!! attention ""
         Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 - EO CLR (1R):
     - The system displays the EO CLR prompt in case of engine out in climb.

     !!! attention ""
         Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 - PRED TO...
 (2R):
     - This field displays the target altitude for the predictions shown in 3R, 4R, or 5L.
 It defaults to FCU altitude, but the pilot can modify it to any altitude below CRZ FL.

     !!! attention ""
         Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 - (3R) (4R) (5R):
     - These fields show time and distance predictions for the target altitude selected in (2R), computed for the current vertical mode and speed mode (MANAGED, SELECTED).
 These fields are displayed only while the takeoff, or climb phase is active.

     !!! attention ""
         Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ## CRUISE